MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-conversations/bots-conversations.md

 ---
 title: Send and receive messages with a bot
-description: In this module, learn how to send and receive messages with bots in Microsoft Teams ms.topic: overview ms.localizationpriority: medium ms.date: 05/20/2019
+description: In this module, learn to have a conversation with a Microsoft Teams bot, Proactive messages, Conversation basics, Message content and formatting

+ms.topic: overview
+ms.localizationpriority: medium
+ms.date: 05/20/2019